maglore9900/max_headroom/README.md

 this tool will set a timer with a popup. you tell max to set a time for X time, it will convert it to seconds on the backend and create the timer.

 the default timer will have a "clippy" popup, with potentially custom text

+# Custom Prompt

+Max Headroom is the default prompt.
+If you want to make a custom prompt look in modules/prompts.py and add it there. then set the name in .env